Buddhism and Hinduism: The meaning of brahmin

 The Buddha defined the word "brahmin" as referring to a spiritually liberated person.
 This replaced a distinction based on birth with one based on spiritual attainment.
 The Buddha explains his use of the word brahmin in many places.
 In the Sutta Nipata (1.7, Vasala Sutta, verse 12), the Buddha states: "not by birth is one an outcast; not by birth is one a brahmin.
 By deed one becomes an outcast, by deed one becomes a brahmin."

 An entire chapter of the Dhammapada is devoted to showing how a true brahmin in the Buddha's use of the word is one who is of totally pure mind, namely, an arahant.
 Similarly, early Buddhist scriptures define purity as determined by one's state of mind, and refer to anyone who behaves unethically, of whatever caste, as "rotting within", or "a rubbish heap of impurity".
-A defining of feature of the Buddha's teachings is self-sufficiency, so much so as to render the brahminical priesthood entirely redundant, since no mediation between oneself and the devas are needed in Buddhism.
+A defining feature of the Buddha's teachings is self-sufficiency, so much so as to render the brahminical priesthood entirely redundant, since no mediation between oneself and the devas are needed in Buddhism.

-However, some Hindu texts like the Bhagavad Gita also define brahmin (and other varnas) as a status based on personal qualities and actions.
-The Gita also does not mention birth as a factor in determining these.
-In that regard, the chapter on brahmins in the Dhammapada may be regarded as being entirely in tune with the definition of a brahmin in Chapter 18 of the Bhagavad Gita.
-Both say that a "brahmin" is a person having certain qualities.
+The status of brahmins in Buddhism

+While the Buddha disagreed with these brahminical ideologies, he was not anti-brahmin nor was he hostile to brahminical religion in its entirety.
+The early Buddhist texts often depict the Buddha cordially interacting with and teaching brahmins.
+These sources often state that the Buddha's path is the true fulfillment of the path the brahmins seek and the true meaning of the Vedas.
+One example is the Brāhmaṇadhammika Sutta, in which the Buddha praises the religion of the ancient brahmin sages, though he also states that no brahmins in his time practice "the Brahmin Dharma of the brahmins of old".
+According to this sutta, brahmins of old begged for their food, did not own land, and practiced non-violent sacrifices.

+Many brahmins entered the sangha and became disciples of the Buddha.
+Indeed, many of his key disciples were brahmins, including Sariputta, Mahakassapa, Mahakaccana, and Moggallana.
+This trend continued into the medieval period.
+Later Buddhist authors like Asvaghosa, Matrceta, Asanga, Vasubandhu, and Candragomin also came from brahmin families.
+Some early sources even praise brahmins as believers in karma and practitioners of asceticism.
+Furthermore, Walser's analysis of the Pali sources shows that most brahmin Buddhist monks were taught teachings which mostly avoided the not-self doctrine and instead focused on samadhi.
+According to Walser, this indicates that there was a special place for brahmin monks within the sangha and that there might have been Buddhist brahmin monks living independently in brahmin villages.
+He notes that such a "buddhist brahmin" appears in the later Harshacarita.
+He further argues that "in the sutras favoring Brahmins that appear interested in having Brahmins contribute to Buddhism as Brahmins, there is little evidence for any kind of solid boundary between Buddhism and Brahmanism".
+Rather, it seems that more exclusivist distinctions between Vedic religion and Buddhism appeared in the works of later thinkers.